david-meza/portfolio-website/README.md

 My Recent Projects

-I am most familiar working with Ruby, Rails, and PostgreSQL in the back end, and HTML5, CSS3, and Javascript in the front end.
+I am most familiar working with Ruby, Rails, and PostgreSQL in the back end, and HTML5, CSS3, Javascript and AngularJS in the front end.
 Some frameworks and libraries that I use include Bootstrap, and jQuery.
-Other supporting practices I use are Github for version control, Heroku for app deployment in a cloud platform, and Sass pre-processor for stylesheets.
-I've recently worked in Danebook, which is a Facebook clone that mimics the user experience of a social media website.
+Other supporting practices I use are Github for version control, Heroku for app deployment in a cloud platform, and stylesheet preprocessors such as Sass.
+I've recently worked in Danebook, which is a Facebook clone that mimics the user experience of a social media website and was built using Ruby on Rails.
+In addition, I built a single page app called Fideligard Stock Simulator that lets you make stock investments to practice your ability to predict future market price fluctuations.

 Who I am and what I'm looking for